eliemichel/LearnWebGPU/next/getting-started/the-command-queue.md

 The latency is **the time it takes** for each bit to travel.
 ```

-**Even the smallest bit of information** needs some time for the round trip to and back from the GPU.
+**Even the smallest bit of information** needs some time for the round trip to and back from the GPU (can be as long as 100µs).
 As a consequence, functions that send instructions to the GPU return almost immediately: they **do not wait for the instruction to have actually been executed** because that would require to wait for the GPU to transfer back the "I'm done" information.

 Instead, the commands intended for the GPU are **batched** and fired through a **command queue**.
 The GPU consumes this queue **whenever it is ready**.
 This is what we detail in this chapter.